ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Conclusions

 \section{Conclusions}

 We present a systematic study of how MLLMs can be prompted to generate misleading charts.
 We introduce ChartAttack, an automated framework for applying design-level misleaders to chart annotations, and show through extensive experiments that such charts substantially degrade chart QA performance across multiple models and datasets.
-A complementary human study demonstrates that these misleaders also impair human comprehension.
+A complementary human study provides evidence that these misleaders can also impair human comprehension.
 To facilitate further research, we release AttackViz, a dataset of paired clean and misleading charts annotated with misleaders and induced misleading answers to chart-related questions.
+Our fine-tuning experiments suggest that this dataset can be used to improve the chart understanding capabilities of MLLMs on misleading charts.
 Our findings expose an underexplored attack surface in multimodal chart generation and highlight the need for robustness beyond data-faithful visualization in MLLM-based systems.

-We identify two directions for defense.
-First, AttackViz can be used to fine-tune MLLMs on both correct and misleading charts, helping models learn how misleaders influence question comprehension and improving overall chart understanding.
-Second, as a black-box attack, ChartAttack can be mitigated with prompt-level defenses such as misleader detection or system-prompt safeguards.